hyunholee26/fastpages/_posts/2022-09-07-Hierarchical-Modeling-and-Analysis-for-Spatial-Data.md

  - If a process is intrinsically stationary and isotropic, it is called homogeneous
  - Isotropic variograms are popular because of their simplicity, interpretability, etc.

+## 3. Moran's I and Geary's C

+## 4. Simultaneous Autoregressive(SAR) and Conditional Autoregressive(CAR)
+In the case of time-series data, SAR and CAR are same model.
+How about spatial data?

+ - SAR

+ - CAR